felixflores/railway_operation/README.md

 end
 ```

-We could perform the follow set of operations
+We could perform the follow chain of execution, to yield the following result.

 ```ruby
 synopsis = Readme::Synopsis.new('Felix')